kubermatic/docs/content/kubermatic/v2.12/operation/control-plane/increase-service-pod-cidr/_index.en.md

 ## Intro

-By default each cluster created with Kubermatic gets the following network settings:
+By default each cluster created with Kubermatic Kubernetes Platform(KKP) gets the following network settings:

 - Pod CIDR: `172.25.0.0/16`
 - Service CIDR: `10.10.10.0/24`